Adiaparmar/Post-app/README.md

-# This is a post app created with CRED operations
+# This is a post app created with CRUD operations